What is the meaning of kindness?

 But kindness means so much more ...

-How the dictionary defines kindness and what it actually means are two different things.
 Kindness can mean different things to different people.
 The meaning is in how YOU choose to show it.
 Be it through empathy, acceptance, kind gestures, thoughtfulness, the possibilities are entirely up to you.
+Kindness might look like being helpful or showing empathy.
+It may mean doing nice things without expecting nice things in return

 Kindness is more than being nice.